DevGrade-Dev/hacktitude-guide.github.io/README.md

 This section helps you understand the prerequisites required to complete the hackathon.

-1. Installations required:
+Installations required:
    - [Git](https://git-scm.com/downloads)
    - [Node.js version 14.15.0](https://nodejs.org/ja/blog/release/v14.15.0)
    - [npm](https://www.npmjs.com/)

 <br>

-> _Recommended: To ensure seamless management of multiple Node.jsversions on your machine, it is highly recommended to use a [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm)._
+> _Recommended: To ensure seamless management of multiple Node.js versions on your machine, it is highly recommended to use a [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm)._

 ## Remove code commit credentials